iit-DLSLab/dls2/modules/plugin_base/skeletons/periodic/README.md

             foot_RF_contact_force_th : 5
             foot_LH_contact_force_th : 5
             foot_RH_contact_force_th : 5
+* when choosing what to build and install with the *ccmake ..* command, set to *ON* the *DLS_DEPLOY_module* option

 The changes of the class constructor and run function signatures has to be imported in the module/src/<module_name>.cpp as well.
 In this file, you then have to provide the implementation of the run function.
 Remember that this is the function storing the "module logic", and it the one called periodically.
 ### Create the plugin
 In the plugin folder you can define the inputs and outputs of your module.
-#### plugin/CMakeLists.txt
-This file simply add the subdirectories: core, console_commands, messages and topics.
-By default the last two are commented, because a plugin could not need to create custom messages or plugins.

 #### plugin/core
 Here you define the plugin.
 The plugin stores internally an instance of both the module and console commands classes.
 To instantiate the module instance, you need to change the plugin constructor, adding the arguments of the module constructor.
 For example